lukechampine/geiger/README.md

 ```

 Inspired by [this tweet](https://twitter.com/laserallan/status/1159571592332087296).
-Just call `go geiger.Count()` at the top of your `main` function to be subjected
+Just call `go geiger.Count()` at the top of your `main` function.
+Don't worry, if
-to an annoying high-pitched tone when your program allocates too much.
+you start tasting metal, you're probably just delusional.

 This package is in a pretty unpolished state. ~~First of all, it emits a constant
 tone, not a series of clicks like a real Geiger counter, because I couldn't